musyu36/mim-log/posts/dev2.md

 ---
-title: "This is gadget article"
+title: "This is dev article"
 date: "2020-01-01"
-category: "Gadget"
+category: "Dev"
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.